bclemenzi/secure-spring-boot/README.md

  * mvn spring-boot:run

  Once started, open your browser to http://localhost:8080, and you'll see a simple unsecure welcome page.
-Then, using your favorite RESTClient tool, we can send a login request to http://localhost:8080/login.
+Then, using your favorite RESTClient tool, we can send a POST login request to http://localhost:8080/login.
 The request body will need to contain the username and password we want to authenticate.
 For this example app, use the following JSON string as your body:

 {"username":"kimk","password":"pass4kim"}